Skip to main content

 Take your time

-Take your time figuring out the right name for your cat, and wait until you find a name that’s perfect.
-Sometimes, you need to get to know your cat for a couple of weeks before the right name suddenly strikes you.
-These names are often the best since they truly reflect and fit your cat’s personality.
+With a little patience, you’ll find the right name for your cat.
+Sometimes, you need to get to know your feline for a couple of weeks before the right name suddenly strikes you.
+These monikers are often the best since they truly reflect and fit your cat’s personality.
 Once you settle on a name, make sure that you update it at your vet’s office, so it’s on all of your cat’s records.
 If you’ve microchipped your cat, you’ll need to update the name with the company, too.
 And, of course, get all of your family members to start using the name around your cat so he learns to recognize it.

 Paige Cerulli